dannykryan/harvest-budget-report/README.md

 - **To add new report categories or sheets:**
   Create new functions similar to the existing `populate*Sheet` functions.
 - **To change email recipients or folder:**
-  Update the `recipientEmails` array and `folderId` variable at the top of the script.
+  Update the `recipientEmail` and/or `outputFolderId` script properties in the project settings once copied over to Google Apps Script.
 - **To change the reporting period:**
   Adjust the date logic near the top of the script.